raihaninfo/javascript_practice/README.md

-# javascript practice.
+# javascript practice

 # Javascript All You Need to Know

-## This Repo only for javascript pactice.
+## This Repo only for javascript pactice

 [![Facebook-Page][facebook-shield]][facebook-url]
 [![Instagram][instagram-shield]][instagram-url]